 The ceremony also featured a performance of Claude Debussy’s “Nuit d’Etoiles” by Yubin Choi ’11, accompanied by harpist Leah Kidwell-Fernandes.

-The celebration to mark the 216th anniversary of the granting of the College’s charter by the state opened with remarks from William A. Finlay, College marshal and professor of Theater and Dance; Frank Messa ’73, chairman of the College’s Board of Trustees; Mark Walker, the John Bigelow Professor of History and chair of the Faculty Executive Committee; Andrew Churchill ’11, Student Forum president; and President Ainlay.
+The celebration to mark the 216th anniversary of the granting of the College’s charter by the state opened with remarks from William A. Finlay, College marshal and professor of Theater and Dance; Frank Messa ’73, chair of the College’s Board of Trustees; Mark Walker, the John Bigelow Professor of History and chair of the Faculty Executive Committee; Andrew Churchill ’11, Student Forum president; and President Ainlay.

 The hour-long ceremony concluded with Ode to Ole Union, led on organ by Professor of Music Dianne McMullen.